-Public transportation in Ireland is operating in reduced capacity.
+Public transportation in Ireland is operating in a reduced capacity.

 Are the restaurants and bars open in Ireland?

 Are businesses and attractions open in Ireland?

 - Non-essential businesses and cultural attractions in Ireland are open.

 Do I need to wear a face mask in Ireland?